openfaas/faas/CONTRIBUTING.md

 We use Golang's `dep` tool to manage dependencies for Golang projects - https://github.com/golang/dep

+### How are releases made?
+To cut a release please ask Alex via the #contributors [slack channel](https://docs.openfaas.com/community/#slack-workspace)

 ### How do I become a maintainer?

 Maintainers are well-known contributors with a track record of: